eclipse/vorto/generators/generator-lambda/Readme.md

 also the model data.
 Events can be passed using the -e option with the sam local invoke command.
 Just create a JSON file and reference it with the -e option.

+### Debugging

+To debug the local Lambda functions, just add the debug parameter to the invocation command and specify a port for the debugger to connect to.

+    sam local invoke -t sam-local.template "VortoGeneratorsExecutor" -d 5858

 ## Using a local generator in the Vorto Repository:

 To use the local generator in your Vorto Repository, you need to run the Lambda functions